ateneva/SQL/README.md

 * [How do I get a part of a string with SQL? (part 1)](https://datageeking.wordpress.com/2017/12/18/how-do-i-get-a-part-of-a-string-with-sql-part-1/)

 * [How do I concatenate strings with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/2_string_concatenate_all_DBs.sql)

 * [How do I round numbers with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/3_math_round_functions.sql)
 * [How can I compare values with SQL?](https://github.com/ateneva/SQL/blob/main/syntax_comparisons/3_math_compare_values.sql)

+## NOTE:
+The snippets in the repo **are being updated with additional database syntax snippets I come across**